Ismailtnt/Ismailtnt/README.md

 ## About me

-Hi, I'm Ismail, a computer science engineering student at EMI in Morocco.
+Hi, I'm Ismail, a computer science engineering student in Morocco.
 I am passionate about artificial intelligence and data analysis, and I aspire to build innovative solutions in the tech industry.
 <details>
 <summary>My top languages</summary>